Skip to main content

 Frequently Asked Questions

-Superliminal is a casual shooter game with mystery and comedy themes.
+Superliminal is a casual platformer game with horror, mystery, thriller and comedy themes.

-Superliminal is available on Nintendo Switch, PlayStation 5, PlayStation 4, iPhone and others.
+Superliminal is available on Nintendo Switch, PlayStation 5, PlayStation 4, Steam Deck and others.

 Superliminal has received mostly positive reviews from players and mostly positive reviews from critics.
-Most players liked this game for its gameplay but disliked it for its stability.
+Most players liked Superliminal for its gameplay but disliked it for its stability.

 Superliminal is a single player game with multiplayer and local co-op support.

-Similar games include The Escape Artist, Viewfinder, The Pedestrian, Antichamber, Manifold Garden and others.
+Similar games include The Escape Artist, Viewfinder, Antichamber, Manifold Garden, The Pedestrian and others.